 - Policy Creation

 3. Identify Network Vulnerabilities

 With the latest Ponemon survey reporting that 67% believe their companies are more likely to fall victim to a data breach or attack in 2018, something has to give.
 Simple mistakes can undoubtedly cause large errors.

 Application Security and passwords

-Recognizing the potential for exploits with applications and implementation of comprehensive security testing can help.
-Organizations may want to ensure that DevOps practices on internal application security are not only implemented, but followed as well.
+Recognizing the potential for exploits with applications and implementing comprehensive security testing can help.
+Organizations may want to ensure that DevOps practices on internal application security are not only implemented but followed as well.
 Passwords, passwords, passwords.
 This is an instance where "recycling" is not recommended, or good for an office environment.

 Identity management tools can be used for account access, and a policy-based administration requiring password requirements can solve an organization's password dilemma.